evangelos-gkavogiannis-awx/awx-embedded-components/README.md

 ### Access the Beneficiary component
 1. Open a browser and go to `http://localhost:3000`
 2. Click on the `Beneficiary Embedded Component`
+3. Select Bank country and account currency
+4. Fill in the required fields
+5. Click on the submit button: The [Airwallex API - Create Beneficiary](https://www.airwallex.com/docs/api#/Payouts/Beneficiaries/_api_v1_beneficiaries_create/post) will be called and a new beneficiary will be created.
+   (You can check the actual payload sent either from the **API Request Console** on the bottom right corner or from the browser's console)

 ### Access the Beneficiary component
 1. Open a browser and go to `http://localhost:3000`